Rhys Ifans: Film

+Ifans will voice the character Obi-Wan Kenobi in Star Wars: Episode IV - A New Hope, which is to be dubbed into Welsh for the first time as the film prepares to celebrate its 50th anniversary in 2027.

 Music

 Ifans was briefly lead vocalist of the rock band Super Furry Animals before they released any records.

 Since 2007, Ifans has sung with the psychedelic rock band The Peth ("peth" is Welsh for "thing"), featuring Super Furry Animals' Dafydd Ieuan, which played a number of concert dates in south Wales and in London in the autumn of 2008.
 In 2009 the band supported Oasis at a concert in the Millennium Stadium in Cardiff.

 Personal life

 Ifans dated actress Sienna Miller from 2007 to 2008; Miller had accepted Ifans's marriage proposal before breaking up with him.
 He dated actress Anna Friel from 2011 to 2014.

 In September 2012, Ifans became a patron of the Welsh-language Wikipedia, together with Dr Barry Morgan, the then Archbishop of Wales.
 In 2017, Ifans partnered with Shelter Cymru in a campaign called 7 Ways You Can End Homelessness.
 He also in 2017 supported the community purchase of Tafarn Sinc, a pub in his native Pembrokeshire that was facing closure.